 ‘Summertime, and the livin’ is easy (…)’; so the song goes.

-But when the daylight hours shorten, temperatures decrease and food becomes scarce, hard time arrives for animals and birds that don’t hibernate or migrate to warmer climes.
-People live in cosy houses and put on layers of clothing to keep ourselves warm.
-Our food comes from the grocery shop.
-But how do our wild friends cope in the ruthless winter environment?
+But when the daylight hours shorten, the temperatures drop and food becomes scarcer, the ‘livin’’ is most definitely hard for animals and birds that don’t hibernate or migrate to warmer climes.

 Winter is a time when our wildlife is out hunting and foraging more and because there’s less tree cover, it’s actually a great time of year to spot them more easily.

 Watch red and roe deer as they scrape the frozen ground to graze on stubbly heathers and grasses.
 See the distinct ‘v’ shape of squadrons of over-wintering geese as they head for their feeding grounds at sunrise or return to roost at dusk.
 Or glimpse a magnificent golden eagle scavenging on carrion.

 BBC Winterwatch 2020

 This winter also gives us another opportunity to welcome BBC Winterwatch back to the Dell of Abernethy in the UK’s largest national park.

 The Cairngorms National Park is one of the coldest places in the UK in winter and a haven for wildlife.
 It’s one of the best places in the UK to see our remarkable species, as they adapt and pit their wits and survival skills against this stunning, but often harsh, winter wonderland.

 Chris Packham, Michaela Strachan and Gillian Burke will again don their down jackets and snow boots to bring you the best wildlife experiences from the Cairngorms and beyond.
 Four shows will broadcast from Tuesday 28 January to Friday 31 January.